Transitioning to a raw diet

 Thawing & Serving:

-Tefco Performance Dog and Albright’s All Natural Raw Dog Food are packaged in 2 pound chubs.
+Most of the recipes that we carry are packaged in 2 pound chubs.
 Keep frozen until ready to thaw for serving.
-Thaw in refrigerator.
+Thaw in refrigerator or in a warm water bath.
+Do NOT cook or thaw in microwave.
+This will kill all the beneficial enzymes in the raw food.
 Use within 72 hours, or repackage and refreeze within 24 hours.

 Safe Handling Instructions: